kevinpurdy/wc_loadtest/README.txt

+// All text below is from the original Chromium project README.
+After testing, I'll write here what this modified version does.

 power_LoadTest does not need to pack the extension to run it, but it can be packed to run it in your browser.